smcclain56/movie-analysis/README.md

 - util - The util package contains all other classes that are necessary including a data loader file that reads in and parses the MovieLens data.
 This package also includes a priority queue file.

 # Credits
-My professor, America Chambers, supplied the data and util packages (minus the priority queue implementation) as started code for this assignment.
+My professor, America Chambers, supplied the data and util packages (minus the priority queue implementation) as starter code for this assignment.
 This was also a pair programming assignment in which I worked with my classmate, Gennie Cheatham.